Half of these 50 top companies got an ‘F’ in gender pay equity

 Goldman Sachs also came under fire last year when a host of women suing the company in what Bloomberg called “one of the era’s biggest Wall Street gender-discrimination lawsuits” argued that the bank was trying to force 1,000 of the plaintiffs into arbitration.
 Goldman Sachs has been fending off the lawsuit, which represents 3,000 former and current employees, for 15 years now.

-MetLife and Silicon Valley giant Oracle, which also received “F” ratings, both faced major gender discrimination lawsuits last year: A MetLife ex-chief administrative officer accused the insurance group of underpayment, and a class action lawsuit against Oracle alleged that female, Asian, and black employees were underpaid by $401 million over the course of four years.
+MetLife and Silicon Valley giant Oracle, which also received an “F” rating, both faced major gender discrimination lawsuits last year: A MetLife ex-chief administrative officer accused the insurance group of underpayment, and a class action lawsuit against Oracle alleged that female, Asian, and black employees were underpaid by $401 million over the course of four years.

 Despite the groundswell for women’s rights in 2019, the Scorecard shows we still have a long way to go.
 The report notes that according to Glassdoor’s projections, society could reach pay parity by 2035; women currently earn 82 cents to every dollar men earn.

-By the way, also on the list of companies with an “F” rating is AT&T—which boasted in January about its third-straight nomination to Bloomberg’s Gender Equality Index.
+By the way—also on the list of companies with an “F” rating is AT&T, which boasted in January about its third-straight nomination to Bloomberg’s Gender Equality Index.
 The telecom company in recent years launched an aggressive ad campaign for gender parity and women’s empowerment, including a high-profile commercial celebrating female golfers at the 2019 Masters Tournament.

 Just three companies received an “A” rating: Starbucks, Mastercard, and Citigroup, which were praised for pay transparency and greater pay equity along gender and racial lines.
 Starbucks paid women 98.3% of what it paid men globally, Mastercard paid 92.2%, and Citigroup paid 73%.
-A round of applause for these guys, please!

-Check out the full list of companies and ratings here.
+Check out the full list of companies and scores here.